kapoorlakshya/youtube2music/README.md

 ### "This video is not available" Error

-Any video which is not categorized as "Music" is not available in YouTube Music, and will show a "This video is not available" error.
+Any video which is not categorized as "Music" is not available in YouTube Music, and will show a "*This video is not available*" error.

 ### Bugs